-I was a fellow in the “Data Science for Social Good” program; a program affiliated with the University of Washington’s eScience Institute.
+I am a recipient of the 2021 Google Ph.D Fellowship in Human Computer Interaction.
+I was a fellow in the Data Science for Social Good program; a program affiliated with the University of Washington’s eScience Institute.
 I used my expertise in machine learning, natural language processing and deep learning to contribute to a project on identifying disinformation in online news articles.
 I have also participated in the Global Innovation Exchange (University of Washington and Tsinghua University) where I practiced a variety of human-centered design methods to develop novel sensing techniques, user-friendly interfaces, and cutting-edge computer technologies.